fbpx

 Interstellar Movie Poster

-Christopher Nolan’s cinematic success won an Oscar for best visual effects and grossed over $677 million worldwide.
+Christopher Nolan’s cinematic success won an Oscar for Best Visual Effects and grossed over $677 million worldwide.
 The film is centered around astronauts’ journey to the far reaches of our galaxy to find a suitable planet for life as Earth is slowly dying.
 The lead character played by Oscar winner Matthew McConaughey, an astronaut and spaceship pilot, along with mission commander Brand and science specialists are heading towards a newly discovered wormhole.

-The mission takes the astronauts on a spectacular interstellar journey through time and space, but at the same time they miss out on their own life back at home light years away.
+The mission takes the astronauts on a spectacular interstellar journey through time and space, but at the same time, they miss out on their own life back home light years away.
 On board the spaceship, Endurance is a pair of quadrilateral robots called TARS and CASE.
 They surprisingly resemble the monoliths from 2001: A Space Odyssey.

-TARS is one of the crew members of mission Endurance.
+TARS is one of the crew members of Mission Endurance.
 TARS’ personality is witty, sarcastic, and humorous, traits programmed into him to make him a suitable companion for its human crew on this decades-long journey.

-CASE’s mission is maintenance and operations of the Endurance in the absence of human crew members.
+CASE’s mission is the maintenance and operations of the Endurance in the absence of human crew members.
 CASE’s personality is quiet and reserved as opposed to TARS.
 TARS and CASE are true embodiments of the progress that human beings have made in AI technology, thus promising us great adventures in the future.

 The Imitation Game (2014)